»Always act in such a way that the number of options increases.«

 Optimal agility can only be achieved directly in the base layer architecture, but this has been a very hard problem so far.

-Therefore a wide variety of architectures have traditionally been combined and changed cyclically according to fads, without solving the actual problem: if you don’t really control the base, you can’t control the ends efficiently.
+As a result, a wide variety of architectures have traditionally been combined and cycled through according to fads, without ever addressing the real issue: if you don’t truly control the base, you cannot control the ends effectively.

-In contrast, the seemingly obvious alternative of using “integrated business software” has a short half-life, can be extremely expensive, and comes with the usual drawbacks of standard software.
+By contrast, the seemingly obvious alternative of using “integrated business software” has a short half-life, can be extremely expensive, and carries the usual drawbacks of standard software.

 So what is the optimal solution to the problem?

-A sustainable, dominantly better solution controls information complexity (including change processes) directly in the base layer: cCortex® offers the most efficient integration approach.
+A sustainable, dominantly better solution controls information complexity (including change processes) directly in the base layer: cCortex® offers the most effective integration approach.

-In addition to radically simple, complete control, it also allows arbitrarily flexible distribution between centralized and decentralized process design: the system consistently follows the organization, not the other way around.
-In this way, cCortex enables unlimited, simplest digitization without the need for unwanted organizational change, and really advanced organizational analytics.
+In addition to radically simple, comprehensive control, it allows highly flexible allocation between centralized and decentralized process design.
+The system consistently follows the organization — not the other way around.
+In this way, cCortex enables unlimited and effortless digitization without unwanted organizational change — and truly intelligent organization.

-Maximum efficiency with the best possible sustainability can be radically simple and cost-effective at the same time if the basic problem is solved in the right place: at the root.
+Maximum performance with maximum sustainability can be radically simple and cost-effective, provided the basic problem is solved in the right place: at the root.

-So why would you continue to throw good money after bad?
+So why keep throwing good money after bad?